Welcome to Borsinda Hydraulic Machinery Foreign Trade Company!

 how does a hydraulic pump work.gif

-Hydraulic pumps convert mechanical energy into hydraulic energy by periodically changing the volume of sealed chambers to achieve oil suction, compression, discharge, and circulation.
+A hydraulic pump converts mechanical energy into hydraulic energy by periodically changing the volume of sealed chambers, allowing it to suction, compress, discharge, and circulate oil within a hydraulic system.

 1. Suction Stage (Low-Pressure Intake)

-• Negative Pressure Zone: As the internal chamber pressure drops below the tank pressure (close to atmospheric pressure), a negative pressure zone is formed, drawing oil into the pump chamber.
+• Negative Pressure Zone: As internal pressure drops below tank pressure (near atmospheric pressure), a negative pressure zone forms, drawing oil into the pump chamber.

-• Inlet Check Valve: Oil enters the pump chamber through an inlet check valve or open channel.
+• Inlet Check Valve: Oil enters through an inlet check valve or open channel.

 • Specific Pump Actions:

-• Gear Pump: The gear disengagement side forms a suction chamber.
+• Gear Pump: The gear disengagement side expands, forming a suction chamber.

 2. Compression Stage (Pressure Increase)

-• Continued Movement of Mechanical Components: The sealed chamber volume gradually decreases, compressing the oil.
+• Continued Movement of Mechanical Components: The rotating or reciprocating motion of the pump reduces the sealed chamber volume, compressing the oil.

 • Specific Pump Actions:

-• Vane Pump: Eccentric rotor compresses the oil chamber.
+• Vane Pump: The eccentric rotor compresses the oil chamber as vanes retract.

-• Inlet Check Valve Closes: Due to increased pressure, the inlet check valve closes automatically to prevent backflow.
+• Inlet Check Valve Closes: As pressure rises, the inlet check valve closes to prevent backflow.

 3. Discharge Stage (High-Pressure Output)

-• Outlet Check Valve Opens: Compressed high-pressure oil flows through the outlet check valve or fixed channel into the hydraulic system.
+• Outlet Check Valve Opens: Compressed, high-pressure oil flows through the outlet check valve into the hydraulic system.

 • Specific Pump Characteristics: